- Coal Mining Accident Victims Can Pursue Compensation

 The coal mining tradition of Pennsylvania is legendary in American lore.
-At Berger and Green, we proudly assist people who were injured while working in these same coal mines.
+At Berger and Green, our Pittsburgh worker’s compensation lawyers proudly assist people who were injured while working in these same coal mines.

 Coal Mining Accident Victims Can Pursue Compensation